Discover the Botanical Garden with Garden Explorer!

 What is Garden Explorer?

 With over 8,000 types of plants from all parts of the globe, San Francisco Botanical Garden truly lives up to its name as a “living museum”.
 Finding a specific plant or plant group within that collection isn’t always easy, but the Gardens have a tool to streamline that search: Garden Explorer!
-This easy-to-use portal can show you the precise location of any plant in the Botanical Garden, along with helpful images and background information.
-It’s a popular part of the Gardens website and is widely used by staff, volunteers, and the public alike.
+This easy-to-use portal can show you the location of any plant in the Botanical Garden, along with helpful images and background information.
+Please note, Garden Explorer is still being updated but remains a helpful tool for staff, volunteers, and the public alike.

 “Garden Explorer hosts the Botanical Garden’s entire photo collection, with tens of thousands of images available!
 See both popular plants and hidden gems in all their glory.”